 Should I refuse the Breathalyzer test?

-The best choice is to not drink and drive – ever – but if you find yourself being pulled over by police after making a poor choice to drink and drive, you have some decisions to make.
+The best choice is to not drink and drive – ever – but if you find yourself being pulled over by police after consuming any amount of alcohol, you have some decisions to make.
 First, you should remember that you have the right to counsel before answering any questions made by police.
 You should make good use of that right and call us at (585) 485-0025